 Image thanks to Kelsey Stone.

 Our ocean finally gets a High Seas Treaty!
 This past weekend, nations agreed on language to protect the world’s biodiversity in international waters of the ocean, a vast area that covers nearly half the planet’s surface.
-The High Seas – also known as “Areas Beyond National Jurisdiction” (BBNJ) – include all the ocean waters and seafloor beyond 200 nautical miles from shore (within 200nm, countries have “Exclusive Economic Zones” that they manage).
+The High Seas, a vast area of our blue planet also known as “Areas Beyond National Jurisdiction”, include all the ocean waters and seafloor beyond 200 nautical miles from shore (within 200nm, coastal countries have “Exclusive Economic Zones” that they have jurisdiction over and manage).
+Once ratified, the High Seas Treaty – sometimes referred to the BBNJ Treaty – will be a legally binding instrument for conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction (BBNJ).

 After nearly two decades of talks, this is a huge breakthrough!